-In March 2015 the Bank issued euro-denominated bonds for a total of $\notin$ 300 million.
+In March 2015 the Bank issued euro-denominated bonds for a total of $\in$ 300 million.
 This represented the first issue in euros by an Icelandic bank to a broad group of investors since the financial crisis.
-Offers were received from approximately 100 investors for more than $\notin$ 675 million, and demand outstripped supply more than twofold.
+Offers were received from approximately 100 investors for more than $\in$ 675 million, and demand outstripped supply more than twofold.
 The bonds are 3-year instruments and bear a fixed 3.125% coupon and were sold at terms equivalent to a 3.10% margin over interbank rates.

 At the beginning of 2016 the Bank concluded a funding agreement with Kaupthing.
 Under the agreement Arion Bank will issue a bond amounting to \$747 million.
 The bond is a 7-year instrument and is callable on due interest dates the first two years.
 The bonds bear floating LIBOR + 2.6% margin in the first two years and after that the interest margin will be based on market rates.
 The bond will offset loans in foreign currency originally taken by the Bank from the Central Bank of Iceland and now owned by Kaupthing, and Kaupthing deposits in foreign currency at Arion Bank.
 The issue is part of the package of measures concerning Kaupthing and which are aimed at the lifting of the capital controls announced by the government on 8 June 2015.
+The Bank has repaid a large proporation of the bond during 2016.